Titanic Historical Society: Founding and development

 Headquartered in Indian Orchard, Massachusetts (United States), the group was formed on July 7, 1963, by Edward S. Kamuda and five others as the Titanic Enthusiasts of America.
 Besides Kamuda as President, the other founding officers were: Joseph Carvalho - Vice President, Bob Gibbons - Treasurer, Frank Casilio - Secretary, and John Eaton - Historian.
 In 1968, membership numbered 125 persons, ranging in age from teenagers to almost 90 years of age.
 Many became interested in the fabled ship after reading of her disastrous fate in Walter Lord's book, A Night to Remember.
 Membership grew slowly in the early years, reportedly just 300 a decade later in 1973.
 By 1977, the organization had adopted its current name and membership had increased to 1,476 persons, along with 35 then still-living survivors of the disaster.
 Twenty years later in 1997, the Society had grown to 5,000 members.

 For many years, the remaining survivors of the Titanic's ill-fated maiden voyage were honored guests at the society's conventions.
 In 1992, the Society commemorated the 80th anniversary of the disaster in Boston, Massachusetts.
 The event brought together several living survivors, including Eva Hart, Louise Pope, Michel Marcel Navratil, and Beatrice Sandstrom, who enthralled those in attendance with their vivid first-person accounts of the night the Titanic foundered in the north Atlantic Ocean.
 Walter Lord, author of his seminal Titanic work, A Night to Remember, was another featured guest.
-Other presenters at Society conventions include artist Ken Marshall and Robert Ballard, who discovered the wreckage of Titanic in 1985.
+Other presenters at Society conventions include artist Ken Marschall and Robert Ballard, who discovered the wreckage of Titanic in 1985.